jamesturk/graveyard/python/README.rst

 * lfreq.py: simple language classifier based on letter frequency
 * vcstatus.py: check status of all types of VC directories (svn/git/bzr)
 * komodo_rest.py: example of really basic komodo scripting from python
+* layton-maze-puzzle.py: solver for a professor layton puzzle
 * garfield-obj/: a scrapped attempt at a declarative object validator

 All scraps placed into the public domain by James Turk unless otherwise noted.